wmeints/mlops-airflow-sample/README.md

 After having completed all previous tasks, a model can be trained by consecutively running the prepare_dataset and the train_model pipelines.
 Afterwards a trained model should reside in `modelartifacts` container in the linked storage account.

 #### Deployment using Airflow
-A trained model can be deployed using Airflow by including the artifact-uri in the `src/pipelines/deploy-model-dag.py` file.
+A trained model can be deployed using Airflow by running the deploy_model DAG.
+A URL to the artifacts of the model should be provided by either modifying the config by running via `Trigger DAG w\ config` or by setting a `deploy_model_artifact_url` Variable in Airflow.
 Make sure to either make blobs in the model artifacts container publicly availabe or set up KServe authentication with a service principal with the [following guide](https://kserve.github.io/website/0.9/modelserving/storage/azure/azure/#using-private-blobs).
 If the latter option is chosen, the serviceAccountName should be added to V1beta1PredictorSpec in `src/pipelines/tasks/deploy.py` and please mind that this has not been tested during development of the current repo.
-After the changes have been comitted to the repo, they can be picked up by Airflow and the pipeline can be run in Airflow.

 #### Manual deployment
 In order to deploy the model using KServe, the URL to the `model/` folder in the storage account should be included in the `deploy/model/deploy-model.yml` file.
 Make sure to either make blobs in the container publicly availabe or set up KServe authentication with a service principal with the [following guide](https://kserve.github.io/website/0.9/modelserving/storage/azure/azure/#using-private-blobs).
 If the latter option is chosen, don't forget to include the serviceAccountName in `deploy/model/deploy-model.yml`.
 The model can then be deployed using the following command: